johannschopplich/unlazy/docs/integrations/vue.md

 ## `LazyImage` Component

 The `LazyImage` component allows you to easily implement unlazy in your Vue application, providing a smoother image loading experience.
-The component supports automatic calculation of the `sizes` attribute with the `autoSizes` prop and the usage of custom `sizes`.
+The component supports automatic calculation of the `sizes` attribute with the `autoSizes` prop.
 It also enables you to specify a `blurhash` for the blurry placeholder image.

 ### Props